ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 counter = counter + 1
 ```

 On each iteration of the loop, it checks to see if the counter is 5.
 It if is 5, then it resets the `xOffset` to `0`, which will place the next UI item to the left of the panel. `yOffset` gets incremented by `75`, which will place the next UI item on the next row.
-So think of this as column and rows, the UI item for each cosmetic is being placed in rows of 5.
+So think of this as columns and rows, the UI item for each cosmetic is being placed in rows of 5.

 ```lua
 if selected ~= nil and tostring(id) == selected then